 1. Homogeneous Database:

 In a homogeneous database, all different sites store database identically.
-The operating system, database management system and the data structures used – all are same at all sites.
+The operating system, database management system, and the data structures used – all are the same at all sites.
 Hence, they’re easy to manage.

 2. Heterogeneous Database: